-2019 PSUs - Performance Results for the First and Second Performance Years
+2020 Cash Performance Awards - Performance Results for the First and Second Performance Years (2020 and 2021)

-The 2019 and 2020 annual performance targets for the 2019 PSU awards set forth in the table below were derived from the Company's strategic plan.
-We believe that our strategic plan, and consequently the 2019 annual performance targets set by the Compensation Committee, reflect desired above-market performance.
+The 2020 and 2021 annual performance targets for the 2020 cash performance awards set forth in the table below were derived from the Company's strategic plan.
+We believe that our strategic plan, and consequently the 2020 and 2021 annual performance targets set by the Compensation Committee, reflect desired above-market performance.
 In determining the threshold levels of performance, the Company's strategic plans and the degree of difficulty in achieving the targets, including a comparison with analysts' published projections of our growth as well as the projected growth of some of our competitors, were considered.
-The portion of the 2019 PSU awards tied to the first and second performance years was determined as follows: a threshold performance of 80% of target would result in earning 50% of target and a performance of 115% of target or better would result in earning 150% of target.
-For purposes of determining the average three-year performance under the award (before the +/- 10% modifier is applied), 0% will be earned in respect of the first performance year for performance below threshold.
+The portion of the 2020 cash performance awards tied to the first and second performance of 115% of target or better would result in earning 115% of target.
+For purposes of determining the average three-year performance under the award (before the +/- 10% modifier is applied), 0% will be earned in respect of the first and second performance below threshold.
 Performance between threshold and target and between target and maximum will be established by linear interpolation.
-The Compensation Committee believed that the lowest levels on the sliding scale of the 2019 and 2020 annual performance metrics for the 2019 PSU awards would likely be achieved, although there was no assurance this would occur.
-The Compensation Committee had the authority to amend or waive the 2019 or 2020 annual performance targets under the 2019 PSU awards and to make interpretations thereof and adjustments thereto subject to the award agreement.
+The Compensation Committee believed that the lowest levels on the sliding scale of the 2021 annual performance metrics for the 2020 cash performance awards would likely be achieved, although there was no assurance this would occur.
+The Compensation Committee had the authority to amend or waive the 2020 and 2021 annual performance targets under the 2020 cash performance awards and to make interpretations thereof and adjustments thereto subject to the award agreement.